One After The Other: How Long Do Rebound Relationships Last?

 How Long Do Rebound Relationships Last?
 The Good

-On the other side of the relationship, however, there will be hope as they put hard work and effort into a relationship that can quite possibly fail.
+On the other side of the relationship, however, there will be hope as they put hard work and effort into a long-term relationship that can quite possibly fail.
 After all, should a rebound relationship last a year, that can give someone enough time to determine if they love the other or not?
 They may even think about marriage.

 However, if a rebound relationship ends, it can be devastating, not only due to the emotions involved but also because the rebounder wasted a year of the others' life trying to get over a past love.